Romulo-Moraes/Assembly-Toolkit/6. Arithmetic/README.md

 	; since we can't print a negative number, a new trick will be introduced to you.

-	; the neg opcode will negate the value of rax, if this had ; the number -5 in it's contents, now it has 5 neg rax
+	; the neg opcode will negate the value of rax, if this had ; the number -5 in its contents, now it has 5 neg rax

 	; transform to a printable version